h3rald/min/site/contents/learn-definitions.md

 {@ _defs_.md || 0 @}

-Being a concatenative language, min does not really need named parameters or variables: simbols just pop elements off the main stack in order, and that's normally enough.
+Being a concatenative language, min does not really need named parameters or variables: symbols just pop elements off the main stack in order, and that's normally enough.
 There is however one small problem with the traditional concatenative paradigm; consider the following program for example:

      dup dup
      "\.zip$" match